Skip to Content

 • Bring mixture to a boil then let it simmer for 2-3 hours, stirring occasionally.

-• Half an hour prior to finishing and serving, whisk in file powder then continue to let it simmer.
+• 30 minutes prior to finishing and serving, whisk in file powder then continue to let it simmer.

 • Serve over bed of white rice.